yuvraj-singh-tech/nnia-neural-inference-accelerator/python/README.md

 ### How it flows through the system

-- `create_dataset.py`
-  → converts MovieLens data into structured samples
+- `create_dataset.py` → converts MovieLens data into structured samples

-- `feature_encoder.py`
-  → maps behavior into a **fixed 16-feature vector**
+- `feature_encoder.py` → maps behavior into a fixed 16-feature vector

-- `train_mlp.py`
-  → learns recommendation patterns from real interactions
+- `train_mlp.py` → learns patterns from real user interactions

 ### Why this matters